NicoVogel/jakb/README.md

 **It is my knowledge, therefore it is not complete and not without error** so take everything with a grain of salt.

 All the topics are in there own folders.

+Topics (each in its onw folder)
+- Docker
+- Gitlab-ce CI/CD with docker